 Swimming Suit Attire

 Please dress appropriate for all water-sport activities (jet skis, tubing, slip-n-slide, rafting).
 We encourage a swim shirt/rash-guard for some water activities to ensure appropriateness and modesty.
-Please contact your individual youth pastor to find out your church's specific policies.
+We ask both guys and girls to bring modest swimwear, guys nothing to high or low, and girls either tankini’s or one-piece swimsuits.
+Keep in mind most of the water activities are more for sport than leisure.

 Rafting?
 Who is providing this service?
 What is the cost?